Interim Approvals Issued by FHWA

 November 12, 2010 — Interim Approval for Optional Use of Traffic Signal Photo Enforced Signs (IA-12)

-The following Interim Approvals were issued prior to the 2009 MUTCD but remain in effect until further notice:
+The following Interim Approval was issued prior to the 2009 MUTCD, but remains in effect until further notice:

 July 16, 2008 — Interim Approval for Optional Use of Rectangular Rapid Flashing Beacons (IA-11)